 #If GetKeyState("CapsLock", "T")

-Now, whenever the Caps Lock is on, your numbers will be sent as keypad numbers.
+Now, whenever the Caps Lock is on, your numbers will function as keypad numbers.

 If you need to use a numpad a lot, you may want to go with this option.
-External number pads are exactly what they sound like: a small number pad that you connect to your computer via USB or Bluetooth.
-They’re very affordable:
+External number pads are exactly what they sound like: a small numpad that you connect to your computer via USB or Bluetooth.

-And while this option probably costs the most, it does make it dead simple to use numpad keys on your computer.
-The physical keyboard makes it much faster to type lots of numbers, too.
+While this option costs the most, it does make it dead simple to use numpad keys on your laptop.
+The physical keyboard makes it infinitely faster to type out lots of numbers too.

 No Number Pad?
 No Problem!